Choosing the right care option

 Our extra care housing schemes have been specially designed for you to maintain or regain your independence in your own flat.
 With a care and support team on-site 24/7, you also have that extra peace of mind should you find you need additional support.

 These homes are available to older people requiring a minimum of 5 hours of care a week and are designed with later life in mind.
 All our accommodation is self-contained with its own front door, kitchen, bathroom, heating, bedroom(s) and pull-cord system.
 The properties are either two-bed or one bed.

 Our restaurant service provides three nutritious meals a day, and there are regular activities arranged on-site, so you can stay an active member of your community.

 Do you perhaps care for someone 24/7 and need respite, or are you simply looking for somewhere that offers specialist, short-term nursing care?

 Our care homes can offer this respite when rooms are available.
 Respite can be arranged on an individual basis, scheduled around the time frame needed and dependent on the availability in the home.

 We also provide a Time for you service, offering respite in your own home.

 Time for you

-This support we provide is designed for people who are caring for someone living with a dementia or memory loss, living within Bristol.
+This support we provide is designed for people who are caring for someone living with dementia or memory loss, living within Bristol.
 Our carers look after your loved one during the day, enabling those being cared for to meet people in their local community and enjoy days out, or to be cared for whilst their main carer has time to themselves.